 1 Introduction

-During WRC-12, there was a compatibility analysis between Radiolocation and the incumbent services in the frequency band 15.4 to 15.7 GHz as well as the radio astronomy services operating in the adjacent bands 15.35 to 15.4 GHz.
-The studies showed that sharing is feasible, and the Radiolocation got a primary allocation in the 15.4 to 15.7 GHz band.
-During WRC-23, the Radiolocation parameters were revised.
-This document shows the compatibility analysis between the Radiolocation systems with the updated parameters and the incumbent services in the frequency bands 15.4 to 15.7 GHz as well as the radio astronomy services operating in the adjacent bands 15.35 to 15.4 GHz.
+Prior compatibility analyses between radiolocation and the automatic landing systems, aeronautical radionavigation systems, and fixed satellite services in the frequency band 15.4 to 15.7 GHz, as well as the radio astronomy services operating in the adjacent bands 15.35 to 15.4 GHz, showed that sharing was feasible.
+In preparation for WRC-23, the radiolocation parameters were revised.
+This document shows the compatibility analysis between the radiolocation system with the updated parameters and the other incumbent services in the frequency bands 15.4 to 15.7 GHz as well as the radio astronomy services operating in the adjacent bands 15.35 to 15.4 GHz.

 2 Systems characteristics

-The following section contain the radiolocation technical characteristics that will be used in the compatibility analyses.
+The following section contains the radiolocation technical characteristics that will be used in the compatibility analyses.

 2.1 Radiolocation System Characteristics